sansumbrella/Cinder/README.linux.md

 You should be able to build and run the following examples after compiling the library:

-*BasicApp, BasicAppMultiWindow, BasicParticles, ListenerBasic, EasyGallery, CustomLerp, BezierPath, SurfaceBasic.*
+*BasicApp, BasicAppMultiWindow, BasicParticles, ListenerBasic, EasyGallery, CustomLerp, BezierPath, SurfaceBasic, ShaderTest*

 In theory you should be able to run all examples that do not require resource loading..